 Get to Know Our Invaluable Volunteers

 April is National Volunteer Month, and the third week is National Volunteer Week.
-We are grateful for our volunteers who generously give of their time and talents to support the mission of the National Cryptologic Museum Foundation.
+We are grateful for our volunteers who generously give of their time and talents to support the mission of the National Cryptologic Foundation.
 We want to thank these volunteers and share with you the contributions of this exceptional group of individuals.
-You can MEET OUR CURRENT VOLUNTEERS below.
-They are involved in many phases of the foundation’s operation, such as artifact acquisition, administrative tasks, financial management, school and public program outreach, membership programming, and fundraising.
+You can meet our current, as well as some of our past volunteers below.
+Our volunteers have been essential to many phases of the Foundation’s operation, such as artifact acquisition, administrative tasks, financial management, school and public program outreach, membership programming, and fundraising.
 Please take a few minutes to read about their contributions and why this mission is important to them.
-We also offer our deepest thanks to the many volunteers who have served the NCMF in the past - each and every contribution has made an invaluable difference.
+We also offer our deepest thanks to the many additional volunteers who have served the NCF in the past - each and every contribution has made an invaluable difference.

-To our volunteers, you are an essential resource to the work of the NCMF.
+To our volunteers, you are an essential resource to the work of the NCF.
 We value your efforts and appreciate all that you do.
 Thank you for making a difference.

 For anyone interested in volunteering your time and talents, we invite YOU to join and share in our mission!
 Click to learn about available opportunities.

 Ed Jacobs & Bill Saadi - Volunteers since 1998

 The NCF volunteer services of Ed Jacobs (currently Foundation Treasurer) and Bill Saadi have covered a remarkable span of almost all of the 24 years since the Foundation charter was filed in Maryland in 1996.
 Coming from a variety of backgrounds as senior leaders at NSA, they brought significant financial and budget experience to a fledgling Foundation.
 Over the years they have been a formidable team serving NCF operations, audit, tax and insurance and, together with the CCEI, overseeing the income and expenses associated with the construction of a new museum.